Layanam: Development

-Thulasidas' first film Onninu Purake Mattonnu (1988) was a average grosser at the box office.
+Thulasidas' first film Onninu Purake Mattonnu (1988) was an average grosser at the box office.
 After watching Summer of '42 (1971) in Casino theatre, Madras (now Chennai), a part of the film struck him and he developed it into a script.
 It was given a working title, Layanam.
 He then started searching for producer who could bankroll the project.
 He first contacted Sundarlal Nahatha of Melody Creations, who had previously produced his debut directorial, Onninu Purake Mattonnu.
 However, he was not interested in producing a film.
 He then met Rasheed of the Hassan-Rasheed production duo, who was his neighbor and narrated the script to him, He liked the script and took him to a financier, R. B. Choudary of Super International Films for money to finance the film.
 Upon reaching Choudary's office he was asked to narrate the film.
 After listening to the script, Choudary decided to bankroll the project.
 Rasheed was given an amount and the matter was settled.
 It was a co-production between GoodKnight Mohan and B. R. Choudary and was produced under the banner of Super Good Films.